remix-run/remix-website/data/posts/remix-i18n.md

 ## What is i18n?

-i18n stands for internationalization.
-Between the first character, “i,” and the last character, “n,” from there are 18 characters.
-In short, i18n is about implementing the structures and features for your applications to be ready to localize content.
+i18n stands for internationalization: there are 18 characters between the first character, “i” and the last character, “n”.
+In short, i18n is about implementing the structures and features in your applications to deliver a localized version of your content for every one of your user.

 There are many reasons why we should care about i18n.
 The most important reason is that it makes your application more accessible to people who speak different languages.
 There are interesting numbers and statistics that prove this.
 For example, 5.07 billion people used the internet in 2020.
 That's more than half of the world's population.
 Of the over 5 billion users, 74.1% accessed the content in another language than English.